jaredwray/contrib/README.md

 The `live` environment is deployed across two regions and in each region across two availability zones.
 The regions are [us-west1] as primary and [us-central1] as secondary or based on geo location.
 The MongoDB is a Global cluster that spans across the two regions in Google Cloud named [contrib-dev-cluster-1].
 To deploy to production you most create a release in Github.
 Once you do that it will auto deploy all code to both regions and configuration.
 That simple!

-# Content / Object Storagea
+# Content / Object Storage

 We use google cloud storage and there are two users for each environment (`dev` and `live`):